ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/configure_edb.rst

 User can pass as an argument a configuration file (a json formatted file or a toml file) or a folder containing more than N configuration files.
-In such case the script will create N new aedb project, each one with corresponding settings applied.
+In such case the script will create N new aedb projects, each one with corresponding setting file applied.

 .. image:: ../../../_static/extensions/configure_edb_way_of_work.png